Analysis | Trump kind of admits he might have cost Republicans the Senate

 Then it happened — with a potential assist from Trump himself.
 Consumed with a desperate and ill-fated effort to overturn his loss, Trump continued to press his bogus stolen-election claim even as some of his party’s leaders worried it would depress GOP turnout in Georgia.

 Whether it was ultimately a decisive factor is difficult to say.
-But there’s plenty of evidence it might have been, including: how close the GOP losses were, how turnout lagged especially in more conservative areas of the state, how the GOP actually lost ground in the runoffs despite usually overperforming in them, and how much polls showed Republicans said the 2020 election made them less likely to vote.
+But there’s plenty of evidence it might have been, including: how close the GOP losses were, how turnout lagged especially in more-conservative areas of the state, how the GOP actually lost ground in the runoffs despite usually overperforming in them, and how much polls showed Republicans said the 2020 election made them less likely to vote.

 And in a newly published interview, Trump kinda, sorta cops to the role he played in losing the Senate.